Glossary

 Quote

-Process of extending a formal offer to a prospective buyer for a product or service.
+A formal offer submitted to a prospective buyer specifying the price and terms for a product or service.

 Rate